The NCI Combined DES Cohorts Follow-up Study

 NCI's Cancer Information Service (CIS) can help answer your cancer-related questions whether you are a patient, family or friend, health care provider, or researcher.

-Since 1992, NCI investigators and collaborators at five field study centers, have actively investigated health outcomes related to DES exposure in three generations of DES-exposed and unexposed study participants.
 The first generation (DES mothers) comprises women exposed during pregnancy.
-The second-generation (DES daughters and sons) comprises women and men exposed to DES in utero.
+The second generation (DES daughters and sons) comprises women and men exposed to DES in utero.
 The third generation (granddaughters) comprises daughters of prenatally exposed women.
 Within each of these three generations, risks associated with exposure to DES are assessed by comparing health outcomes in the DES-exposed with those of the unexposed.

-In addition to answering important health-related questions for the DES-exposed population, the DES Follow-up Study also provides a model for the influence of prenatal hormonal exposure on disease risk, which has important implications for environmental exposures, particularly endocrine-disrupting chemicals.
+In addition to answering important health-related questions for the DES-exposed population, the NCI DES Follow-up Study also provides a model for the influence of prenatal hormonal exposure on disease risk, which has important implications for environmental exposures, particularly endocrine-disrupting chemicals.

-The first generation (mothers): Women who were exposed to DES while pregnant, when compared with the unexposed, have a modestly increased risk of breast cancer and breast cancer mortality.
+Women who were exposed to DES while pregnant, when compared with the unexposed, have a modestly increased risk of breast cancer and breast cancer mortality.
 The increase in breast cancer mortality argues against the possibility that the increased incidence affecting the DES-exposed women was due to greater surveillance or more frequent mammographic screening.
 DES exposure during pregnancy was not related to other types of cancers.

-The second-generation (daughters and sons): The NCI study has identified or confirmed increased risks of numerous adverse health outcomes in women exposed in utero to DES.
+The NCI study has identified or confirmed increased risks of numerous adverse health outcomes in women exposed in utero to DES.
 These included elevated risks of infertility, spontaneous abortion, preterm delivery, loss of second-trimester pregnancy, ectopic pregnancy, preeclampsia, stillbirth, neonatal death, early menopause, grade 2 or higher cervical intraepithelial neoplasia, breast cancer at age 40 or more, and clear cell adenocarcinoma of the vagina.
 Risk of many of these conditions was higher among women with vaginal epithelial changes (adenosis).

 NCI investigators observed excess risk of urogenital anomalies in the prenatally DES-exposed men, although these did not appear to affect fertility.
 A possible excess of testicular cancer was also noted.

-The third generation (granddaughters): In 2000, the NCI Third Generation Study began actively enrolling and following the daughters of prenatally DES-exposed and unexposed women.
+In 2000, the NCI Third Generation Study began actively enrolling and following the daughters of prenatally DES-exposed and unexposed women.
 Data arising from this study suggested the DES-exposed granddaughters may have an elevated risk for infertility, an outcome known to affect prenatally exposed women.
 The DES-exposed granddaughters also had a greater likelihood of amenorrhea (skipped periods) and menstrual irregularity.
 In addition, investigators noted an excess of ovarian cancer in the DES-exposed.
 Because this finding was based on only three ovarian cancer cases, it must be considered tentative.
 Given their young age, the third generation women have not completed their reproductive years and remain at relatively low risk for most adverse health outcomes, underscoring the importance of continued follow-up.

 Active follow-up of the third-generation women is limited to the daughters of prenatally exposed and unexposed women.
 To investigate important outcomes in the larger group of grandchildren, which includes the daughters of prenatally exposed and unexposed men, as well as the sons, NCI investigators asked second-generation women to report cancer diagnoses affecting their children.
 This approach supported the possibility of an excess of ovarian cancer, as seen in the actively followed DES-exposed granddaughters, but has not shown an increased risk of cancers in the DES-exposed grandsons.